GoogleCloudPlatform/community/tutorials/k3s-anthos-edge-ai/index.md

 Note that there is a known bug that you get an error message at first time, the error goes away on retry.
 Please re-run the command when you see below error message.

 ERROR: (gcloud.container.hub.memberships.register) Membership CRD creation failed to complete: error: unable to recognize "STDIN": no matches for kind "CustomResourceDefinition" in version "apiextensions.k8s.io/v1beta1”

-Once registered, you'll see a new entry shown in Anthos console, however, to access the registered cluster, you'll need to [log in and authenticate to the cluster](https://cloud.google.com/anthos/multicluster-management/console/logging-in).
-Per best practice, you will use Google Cloud Identity to login to the cluster.

 ####